erincatto/box2c/docs/migration.md

 - multithreading support
 - fewer callbacks
 - more features (such as capsules and shape casts)
-- new sub-stepping solver
+- new sub-stepping solver (*Soft Step*)
+- gear and pulley joint removed (temporarily)

 However, the scope of what Box2D does has not changed much.
 It is still a 2D rigid body engine.
 It is just faster and more robust (hopefully).
 And hopefully it is easier to work with and port/wrap for other languages/platforms.

 I'm going to describe migration by comparing code snippets between 2.4 and 3.0.
 These should give you and idea of the sort of transformations you need to make to your code to migrate to v3.0.
+These snippets are written in C and may need some small adjustments to work with C++.

 I'm not going to cover all the details of v3.0 in this guide.
 That is the job of the manual, the doxygen reference, and the samples.